 AIMS OF THE COURSE

-The aims of the course are to :
+The broad educational aims of the program are to prepare graduates capable of:

-The course is equivalent to the post-registration Bachelor of Nursing Degree course conducted by La Trobe University in Melbourne and students who successfully complete the course will receive the same award.
+The course is equivalent to the Bachelor of Nursing degree course conducted by La Trobe University in Australia and students who successfully complete the course will receive the same award.

 20 months (Part-Time)